ltskinner/machine-learning/books/CHAPTER_TEMPLATE.md

 - [ ] Sunday: 1-2hr What Should I be able to Answer by the End of this Chapter?
   - at least one "proof" proving I learned what I need

-Dang this is like, totally reasonable
+Dang this is like, totally reasonable.
+These are not rigorous, rushed, sessions trying to cover as much material as quickly as possible, exerting maximum brainpower.
+Be here to absorb.